 Kent student Dominique talks about studying the Certificate in Law.

 Please be aware that the Solicitors Regulation Authority and the Bar Standards Board are conducting independent reviews of the legal training and education required to qualify as a solicitor or barrister in England and Wales.
 These reviews cover the ‘Academic Stage’ of training and may impact upon the role of the law degree as part of the training process.
 Please see the website of each regulator for more information (the Solicitors Regulation Authority and the Bar Standards Board).

-Law at Kent was ranked 14th in The Times Good University Guide 2017 and 15th in The Guardian University Guide 2018.
-In the National Student Survey 2017, over 93% of final-year Law students at Kent were satisfied with the overall quality of their course.
+Law at Kent was ranked 14th in The Times Good University Guide 2018 and 15th in The Guardian University Guide 2018.
+In the National Student Survey 2017, over 93% of final-year Law students who responded to the survey were satisfied with the overall quality of their course.
 Law at Kent was ranked 15th for overall satisfaction.

-For graduate prospects, Law at Kent was ranked 7th in The Complete University Guide 2018, 11th in The Times Good University Guide 2017 and 15th in The Guardian University Guide 2018.
-Of Law students who graduated from Kent in 2016, over 97% were in work or further study within six months (DLHE).
+For graduate prospects, Law at Kent was ranked 7th in The Complete University Guide 2018, 15th in The Times Good University Guide 2018 and 15th in The Guardian University Guide 2018.
+Of Law students who graduated from Kent in 2016, over 97% of those who responded to a national survey were in work or further study within six months (DLHE).